Friday, December 28, 2012

 Alerts/Warnings: High Violence but with a soft touch (I'll explain below)

-Premise "In a future North America, where the rulers of Panem maintain control through an annual televised survival competition pitting young people from each of the twelve districts against one another, sixteen-year-old Katniss's skills are put to the test when she voluntarily takes her younger sister's place" (King County Library System)..
+Premise: "In a future North America, where the rulers of Panem maintain control through an annual televised survival competition pitting young people from each of the twelve districts against one another, sixteen-year-old Katniss's skills are put to the test when she voluntarily takes her younger sister's place" (King County Library System)..

 Opinions: I know!!!
 I am SO behind the times.
 I just barely read The Hunger Games.
 In my defense, when I first tried to place a hold on this book at the library I was #96 in line.
 Now having read it I see why so many be are absolutely nuts about it.
 For me...I quite enjoyed it, but I'm not obsessed by it.The reason is that it was more violence than I usually prefer.
 However, I do have to give major kudos to Suzanne Collins.
 Even though the story requires there to be that violence she actually does quite a tame job with it.
 There is no overly extensive description of that violence.